kentimsit/cronos-zkevm-hardhat-boilerplate/README.md

 -   Contract path: With this example, it's `contracts/MyERC20Token.sol`
 -   Contract address: address where the contract is already deployed.
 -   Compiler type: select `Solidity Standard-Json-Input` (heads up, that's not the default option!)
 -   Compiler version: with this example, it's 0.8.24.
 The compiler version should be taken from the artifacts-zk/build-info/xxx.json file where it's referred to as solcVersion.
 If the format is something like zkVM-0.8.20-1.0.1, it means that you need to select a zkVM version.
+Before zksolc 1.5.0 (where zksolc is the ZKsync compiler, see below), the compiler version is the same as the solidity version.
+From zksolc 1.5.0 onward, the compiler version will be in the zkVM-{solidity_version}-{era_version} format.
--   ZKsync compiler version: with this example, it's 1.5.3
+-   ZKsync compiler version (zksolc): with this example, it's 1.5.3
 -   Optimizer Enabled: with this example, it's true (see hardhat.config.ts)
 -   Constructor arguments: with this example, it's empty.
 Otherwise, the constructor arguments must be encoded.
 -   Contract files: with this example, it's `./deploy/examplePayloadForManualVerification.json`